-CLOSED WHILE MOVING to SF Place Mall.
-UPDATES TO COME SOON.
-Check out our new space and BIGGER collection, located at Santa Fe Place Mall just 6 miles south of the plaza.
+OPEN: Check out our new space and BIGGER collection, located at Santa Fe Place Mall just 6 miles south of the plaza.
+(Use the exterior entrance across from Applebees).
 Featuring Oliver Greer's amazing Crawlywood Collection of more than 5000 mounted insects from around the world, including gigantic specimens and extremely rare creatures you will see nowhere else!
 Plus, more than 100 LIVE animals including giant tarantulas as big as a dinner plate, scorpions that glow under ultraviolet light, lizards that will remind you of dinosaurs and many more!

 MENTION SANTA FE SELECTION WHEN YOU CALL OR STOP BY!

 Open with timed ticket purchase required online or in store See hours.
 Located in the heart of historic Santa Fe, directly accros from the St. Francis Cathedral, MoCNA is the country's only museum for exhibiting, collecting and interpreting the most progressive work of contemporary Native artists.
 The regularly rotating exhibits feature both well-established and up and coming artists from Native America.
 It stewards the National Collection of Contemporary Native Art, 7,500 artworks in all media created starting in 1962.